 Note: Most financial aid awards (other than Pell Grants) require you enroll at least half-time in order to remain eligible for funding.
 In order to be enrolled at least half-time for financial aid purposes you must enroll for a minimum of 6 undergraduate hours or 4.5 graduate hours.

 Approximately 35% of all Free Applications for Federal Student Aid (FAFSA) are selected for a process called verification.
 If you are selected for verification, you will be notified on your Student Aid Report.
 If selected, you will be required to provide AUM with copies of your (and your family's) financial documents.
-You will receive a request for this information from the AUM Financial Aid Office if you have been selected for this process.
+You will receive a request for this information from the Auburn Montgomery Office of Financial Aid if you have been selected for this process.
 AUM may, from time to time, require verification of information from students who were not selected for federal verification in order to resolve inconsistent or conflicting information.

 Check Webster periodically to keep track of your current status.